 Now follow the instructions and enter your account information, select your package details and then enter in your billing info.
 Follow the remaining instructions and your hosting account will be set up.

 Step 3 – Install WordPress

 Now you have a hosting account in place for your domain, it’s time to install WordPress.
-Navigate to the ‘Hosting’ tab at the top left of the page and then click the ‘Install WordPress’ icon – this is shown as orange in the screenshot below but iit’s now blue I think!
+Navigate to the ‘Hosting’ tab at the top left of the page and then scroll down to the ‘Website’ section and click on the green ‘One-Click Install’ button as shown below.

-Now click on ‘Show advanced options’ and enter in your site title (you can always change this later) and choose your WordPress username and password.
-Tick the box about creating a new database, check that you’ve read the terms and then click the green ‘Install Now’ button.
+Choose ‘Show Advanced Options’ and enter in your site title (you can always change this later) and choose your WordPress username and password.
+Tick the box about creating a new database, tick to say that you’ve read the terms then click the green ‘Install Now’ button.

-* All the above are affiliates which mean I will get a small fee if you decide to buy them.
+* I am an affiliate for Bluehost which mean I get a small commission if you decide to buy from them.
 Please note that my reputation is extremely important to me and I only recommend products and services that I know will help you achieve the things you want to do.